foorious-inc/komunist/README.md

 ## Endpoints

-First of all, you need to pass a GET parameter called "access_token", with the value of "BN78FGH".
-This is just so if the API ever gets abused we can change it to disable access.
+~~First of all, you need to pass a GET parameter called "access_token", with the value of "BN78FGH".
+This is just so if the API ever gets abused we can change it to disable access~~.

 ### GET /locations